HariSekhon/Knowledge-Base/binary.md

 then it requires external shared libraries and can be influenced on where to find them at the post-compile linking phase or runtime by these environment variables.

-Both environment variables are in the same format of colon separated directories like the standard `$PATH` environmen variable.
+Both environment variables are in the same format of colon separated directories like the standard `$PATH` environment variable.

-These add to the standard list of library locations used such as `/usr/lib` and `/usr/local/lib`
+These add to the standard list of library directory locations used such as `/usr/lib` and `/usr/local/lib`.

 - `LD_LIBRARY_PATH` - used at runtime
   - this is usually the one you usually want as a user / systems administrator